simoncollins/ddg_images/README.md

 images matching given keywords using the Duck Duck Go search engine.

-Things are mostly working but currently only uses the first search term you specify and only writes out the first result and to the working directory.
+Things are mostly working but it currently only uses the first search term you specify and it downloads the images to the working directory.
+No validation is done missing or invalid images.

 __PRIOR ART__